John M. Coffee

 John Main Coffee (January 23, 1897 – June 2, 1983) was a U.S. Representative from Washington.

 Education

 John Coffee was born in Tacoma, Washington and attended the public schools.
 He then attended the University of Washington in Seattle, earning an A.B. and LL.B., 1920 and graduated from the law department of Yale Law School, J.D., in 1921.

 He was admitted to the bar in 1922 and commenced practice as a lawyer in Tacoma, Washington.

 Public service

 In 1922, Coffee was appointed Secretary to United States Senator C.C.
 Dill until 1924.
 He then became Secretary of the Advisory Board of the National Recovery Administration, 1933-1935.

-Coffee also served as Appraiser and examiner of Pierce County, Washington for the State Inheritance Tax and Escheat Division from 1933-1936 as well as Civil service commissioner for Tacoma, Washington, in 1936.
+Coffee also served as Appraiser and examiner of Pierce County, Washington for the State Inheritance Tax and Escheat Division from 1933 to 1936 as well as Civil service commissioner for Tacoma, Washington, in 1936.

 Election

 Coffee was elected to the U.S. House of Representatives in 1936 as a Democrat and served in Seventy-fifth and to the four succeeding Congresses (January 3, 1937 – January 3, 1947).